 Direct air transport services between the United Kingdom and the Member States are almost entirely in the hands of United Kingdom and Union air carriers.
 The loss by those air carriers of their right to provide air services between the United Kingdom and the Member States would therefore result in serious disruption.
 Most, if not all, air routes between the Union and the United Kingdom would cease to be served.
-In contrast, intra-Union routes no longer served by United Kingdom carriers following withdrawal would remain fully accessible to Union carriers.
+In contrast, intra-Union routes no longer served by United Kingdom carriers following the end of the transition period would remain fully accessible to Union carriers.